Office of Monetary Affairs

 The Office of Monetary Affairs (OMA) monitors global macroeconomic developments and works to prevent and resolve financial crises in countries where U.S. interests are at risk.
-It seeks to increase the financial security of the United States and its key partners.
 OMA also works to expand global economic growth and development by advocating sound macroeconomic policies that foster economic stability and expand opportunities for U.S. trade and investment worldwide.

 OMA provides the Secretary of State with expertise on global financial and macroeconomic issues, working in close cooperation with the Treasury Department's Office of International Affairs.
-OMA is also the Department's liaison with the International Monetary Fund (IMF).
-In addition, OMA interacts with a wide range of foreign government officials and representatives of other international and non-governmental organizations.
-It also consults with representatives of private financial institutions to ensure that U.S. foreign policy reflects our economic interests abroad.
+OMA is the Department's liaison with the International Monetary Fund (IMF), and it consults with representatives of private financial institutions to ensure that U.S. foreign policy reflects our economic interests abroad.
 OMA also works with the Department of Treasury to establish intergovernment agreements to enhance tax compliance under the Foreign Accounts Tax Compliance Act (FATCA).

-To help poorer countries overcome unsustainable debt burdens and improve their chances for economic growth and development, OMA promotes debt relief through the Paris Club, representing the Secretary of State as Head of the U.S. delegation.
-The Paris Club is the forum for coordinating debt relief policy among sovereign creditors and negotiating individual country debt treatments.
-Paris Club agreements can also affect non-member country and private sector creditors when debtor countries are required to seek comparable treatment.
+To help poorer countries overcome unsustainable debt burdens and improve their chances for economic growth and development, OMA promotes sustainable debt management through the Paris Club, representing the Secretary of State as head of the U.S. delegation.
+The Paris Club is the forum for coordinating debt relief among sovereign creditors and debtors.
 OMA also coordinates with the Treasury Department to formulate U.S. debt-relief policies more broadly and to promote initiatives through multilateral institutions.